 - 3 large eggs at room temperature

-- ⅓ cup pure maple syrup or honey for natural sweetness
+- ⅓ cup maple syrup or honey (natural sweetness)

 - ½ cup plain Greek yogurt or dairy-free yogurt